inpsyde/agb-connector/readme.txt

 = Appending the legal texts to WooCommerce-Emails =

 As far as you run a WordPress shop based on WooCommerce, you have the possibility to append selected legal texts as PDF to the Email “New Order”.
-Therefore, you simply need to go to *Settings => IT-Recht Kanzlei* and then place a hook at your selected legal texts at “Send PDF with WooCommerce order on hold email.”
+Therefore, you simply need to go to *Settings => AGB Connector* and then place a hook at your selected legal texts at “Send PDF with WooCommerce order on hold email.”

 == Changelog ==